Andrew-Dupuis/gadgetron/apps/README.md

 # Apps

-Apps are compiled applications that form the core elements of a deployed Gadgetron workflow
+Apps are compiled applications that together coordinate a Gadgetron workflow:

 - [Gadgetron](gadgetron/README.md) is the server application itself
 - [Storage](storage/README.md) is the Gadgetron's storage server that runs alongside the processing instance